MjdMahasneh/custom-object-detection-with-yolov11/README.md

 ## 📂 Dataset Structure

+In this repo, I have also provided my dataset for reference and conveniance.
+See `./dataset`.
 The dataset folder is organized as follows:

 ```
 dataset/